Pigeons, Starlings, Sparrows And Your Business

 European starlings are a pest bird, introduced to the United States in the 1890s.
 Like the sparrow, the starlings are believed to be a contributor to the decline of native bird species, because they often "bully" other birds out, when they come to nest.
 These birds can transmit disease to both livestock and humans, and are connected to the spread of gastroenteritis (swine flu), blastomycosis, salmonella, and other pathogens.

 A modern pest control company, like Action Pest Control, uses safe, eco-friendly methods to deter birds from perching or roosting, like structural modifications, exclusion installations, and flock dispersion methods.
 And, they remove nests and roosts, and decontaminate roost areas.
 If birds are nesting on your business, don't take matters into your own hands.
-Rely upon experts who know how to keep these pest birds from returning.
+Rely upon experts who know how to keep these pest birds from returning with effective bird control.
 Your reputation is important.
 Don't let it go to the birds.